Former Inmate Stanley Wrice Sues Chicago Claiming Detectives Tortured Him Into Confessing

 Stanley Wrice is suing the City of Chicago, claiming he was tortured into confessing by corrupt detectives.

-Now, the city is fighting back.
+Now, the city is fighting back as his federal lawsuit goes to trial on Thursday.

-Wrice was exonerated of his rape conviction in 2013, but was never actually given a certificate of innocence.
+Wrice spent more than 31 years in prison for the brutal 1982 rape of a 33-year-old woman.
+He was exonerated of his rape conviction in 2013, but was never actually given a certificate of innocence.
+A judge declined Wrice’s bid for a certificate of innocence in 2014, saying there was substantial evidence he committed the rape.

 His story and the dark history of disgraced former Chicago Police Commander Jon Burge is expected to once again be brought to light.